biojava/biojava.github.io/_wikis/Dickson_Guedes.md

-I've contributed with BioJava by porting the [CookBook's](Biojava:Cookbook "wikilink") English version to this Wiki, but I've introduced to BioJava in 2005, when I've started my Bacharel's thesis using it how a framework to contruct [Phylogenetic trees](wp:Phylogenetic trees "wikilink") "powered by" [Genetic algorithms](wp:Genetic algorithms "wikilink").
+I've contributed with BioJava by porting the [CookBook's](Biojava:Cookbook "wikilink") English version to this Wiki, but I've introduced to BioJava at 2005, when I've started my Bacharel's thesis using it how a framework to contruct [Phylogenetic trees](wp:Phylogenetic trees "wikilink") "powered by" [Genetic algorithms](wp:Genetic algorithms "wikilink").
 So... if all dones right,